The Vari-Chrome® Pro

 Finally, would the return to normal functioning be noticed if it happened at the right time?

-Could the impairments suggest which selections to start therapy?
+Could the impairments suggest which wavelengths to start therapy?

-The impaired functions typically suggest which wavelengths to start therapy.
+The impaired functions may suggest which wavelengths to start therapy.
 Consider that the patient may be experiencing multiple impairments.

 Practitioners familiar with physical medicine devices may consider the selections to be like a suite of similar tools.
-Interactions with the patient help to quickly find which selection "works".
+Feedback from the patient may help to quickly find which selection "works" for the impairment.
 (Dogs and cats just jump off their owner's lap with greater ease.)

 Physiological improvements in the impaired function(s) provide early markers for deciding when to stop therapy for the visit.

 Improved sensation in feet and fingers

 Ending persistent feelings of coldness in limbs

 Fresh exudates that may appear during treatment in moist non-healing wounds.

 The numbers 1 thru 5 correspond with the pre-programmed selections on the Vari-Chrome Pro.